What is an innovation strategy?

 Buy-in from stakeholders is essential.
 For this reason, good innovation strategies are simple, clear, and easily understood by everybody involved.

 If everyone has the same map (and can read it), everyone can be aligned on the destination without arguing about the directions.

 How did we develop these examples?

 While incremental innovations have seen Microsoft thrive in recent years, the company has struggled to achieve radical innovation.
-Now, Microsoft’s innovation strategy involves going all in on R&D with the aim of advancing its position in a range of markets – including healthcare.
+That may soon change.
+These days, Microsoft’s innovation strategy involves going all in on R&D with the aim of advancing its position in a range of markets – including healthcare.

 3. The innovation strategy of Apple

 Apple used to outsource R&D initiatives, preferring instead to focus on product development.
 But these days, they’re developing competencies in-house through internal accelerators while also acquiring startups.

 4. The innovation strategy of Samsung